Fiserv/firstvision-latam/docs/spanish/casos-principales/controles-tarjeta.md

 This section describes the different APIs in the Portal used to take actions on the different activities related to the use of the credit, debit, prepaid or wallet card, for any of the Visa, Master Card or American Express products.
 Next, a description of the functionalities and characteristics of API.

-As a main requirement, is important that Credit, Debit, Prepay or Wallet cards have been created in the test environment as it was detailed in section 1.0 of this document, using the API's for customer creation (Customer / Add), creation of Account (Account / Add) and Creation of Card (Embosser / Add).
+As a main requirement, is important that Credit, Debit, Prepay or Wallet cards have been created in the test environment as it was detailed in this document, using the API's for customer creation (Customer / Add), creation of Account (Account / Add) and Creation of Card (Embosser / Add).

 ## Block or Unlock Card (Cards/Embosser/Block)